Business Setup in Dubai & UAE: Compare Top Formation Providers (2026)

 Free Zone LLC

-Most popular choice for foreign entrepreneurs.
+Common choice for foreign entrepreneurs.
 Offers 100% foreign ownership, 0% corporate tax for qualifying companies, and simplified setup process.
 However, direct trading with UAE Mainland requires a distributor or separate Mainland license.

 ✓Best for: Service businesses, consultants, tech companies, e-commerce serving international markets, companies not targeting UAE domestic market